Suggested links

 • Irritability

-• Feeling self-conscious about your anxious or worried emotions
+• Feeling self-conscious about your anxious feelings

 • Difficulty concentrating